Ensuring the best service

 Watch our expert video guides

-Subject to a 24 month contract term.
+Subject to a 24 month contract term unless stated otherwise.
 At the end of the promotional period, the price reverts to the recommended retail price.
 This can be found in our Master Price List.

-Savings value based on 24 month term and XLN’s current promotions, connection fees, and online security cost included (where applicable).
-Prices against nearest comparable product as per provider websites, excluding competitor promotions and correct at 02/05/2019.
+Savings value based on 12 or 24 month term and XLN's current promotions and connection fees (where applicable).
+Prices against nearest comparable product as per provider websites, excluding competitor promotions are correct at 14/01/2021.

 Phone only: Comparison against online price of BT Value line rental with UK call package (where applicable) and new line installation.

 Phone & Broadband: Comparison against online price of BT Broadband Essential & line rental with UK call package (where applicable) and PC security.

-Phone & Fibre: Comparison against online price BT Superfast Fibre Essential, line rental with UK call package (where applicable) and PC security.
+Phone & Fibre: Comparison against online price BT's Superfast Fibre Essential & Digital Phone Line with UK call package (where applicable) and PC security.